Brecert/snowflake/README.md

 ## Guiding Principles
 Throughout the design and development of the language, the following principles should be adhered to.

+* Inherent build system.
+No separate applications required to configure or build.

 todo: describe the guiding principles